 Where and how are NVE numbers used?

-When does a product become NVE-ready?
+When does a product become NVE-capable?